umr-ds/bluera/README.md

-## Knwon Issues
+## Known Issues

 ### Modem State Management

 The connection state is somewhat whacky.
 If you encounter some problems with messages not or multiple times appearing, try to reconnect.
-I can also be helful to restart both, the app and the modem.
+It can also be helful to restart both, the app and the modem.

 ### User Management

 The intended behaviour is to persist the local user.
 This seems to be broken as of now.
-It is possible that the app will ask you again for a user name for some reason.
+It is possible that the app will ask you again for a username for some reason.

 ### LoRa Settings